Matrix Algebras with a Certain Compression Property II: Algebras of Type III

 \section{Algebras of Type III}

 We now begin the final stage of our classification of unital projection compressible subalgebras of $\mm_n$ when $n\geq 4$.
 The term \textit{type III} will be used to describe a unital subalgebra $\mc{A}$ of $\mm_n$, $n\geq 4$, such that for every orthogonal decomposition $\bigoplus_{i=1}^m\mc{V}_i$ of $\cc^n$ with respect to which $\mc{A}$ is reduced block upper triangular, $\dim\mc{V}_i=1$ for all $i$ (i.e., $m=n$), and there is an integer $k$ as in Corollary~\ref{unique integer k corollary}.
-It is obvious that if $\mc{A}$ is such an algebra and $k$ is an integer as in Corollary~\ref{unique integer k corollary}, then $k$ must lie strictly between $1$ and $n$.
+It is obvious that such a $k$ must lie strictly between $1$ and $n$.

-As in the preceding sections, it will be important to maintain a record of the integers $k$ and decompositions of $\cc^n$ that satisfy the assumptions of Corollary~\ref{unique integer k corollary} for a given type III algebra $\mc{A}$.
+As in the preceding sections, it will be important to maintain a record of the integers $k$ and decompositions of $\cc^n$ that satisfy the assumptions of Corollary~\ref{unique integer k corollary} for a given type~III algebra $\mc{A}$.

 \begin{defn} If $\mc{A}$ is an algebra of type III, let $\mc{F}_{III}=\mc{F}_{III}\mc{(A)}$ denote the set of pairs $\Omega=(k,\bigoplus_{i=1}^n\mc{V}_i)$ that satisfy the following conditions:

 \begin{itemize}